How to Boost Student Enrollment

-Optimizing your enrollment funnel with tips from higher education
+Optimize your student enrollment funnel with tips from higher education.

 Once restrictions due to COVID-19 are lifted, many students will likely return to their neighborhood schools.
 However, there will almost certainly be a small percentage who put down roots in their new environments.
 Because of changes in education due to the pandemic, families across the country have become more aware of their students’ educational options—and more comfortable transferring between them.

 For schools that rely on per-pupil funding to survive, the permanent loss of just one or two students will put pressure on the district’s budget.
 Now more than ever, there’s a financial imperative to make sure that families know about the great things happening in public schools.